 - Kanoni Beach

-As usual, please do make a trip to Kassiopi whether you choose to stay there or not!
-If you decide that this is where you want to be in Corfu, know that the town mostly just has small boutique hotels and vacation rentals like these, each with an outdoor swimming pool:
+As usual, please visit Kassiopi whether you choose to stay there or not!
+If you decide that this is where you want to be in Corfu, know that the town mostly has small boutique hotels and vacation rentals like these, each with an outdoor swimming pool:

-- Best Budget Hotel in Kassiopi: Katia Beach Hotel
+- Budget Hotel in Kassiopi: Katia Beach Hotel

-- Best Luxury Hotel in Kassiopi: Melina Bay Boutique Hotel
+- Luxury Hotel in Kassiopi: Melina Bay Boutique Hotel

-My accommodation of choice when visiting Corfu is always Moraitika.
-This small, local village is about a 45-minute drive down the eastern coastal road from Corfu Town and about halfway to the southern tip of the island.
+My pick for accommodations in Corfu is always Moraitika.
+This small, local village is about a 45-minute drive down the eastern coastal road from Corfu Town and about halfway to the island’s southern tip.
 The neighboring village of Messonghi is directly next to it, so we’ll group them as one for simplicity.

 Driving through them, you might not think anything special of Moraitika or Messonghi.
 The villages are not particularly picturesque, and the beaches are comparable to others in Corfu.
-The reason to stay in this part of the island is that you can find some of the best luxury properties here.
+Stay in this part of the island because you can find some excellent luxury properties here.

 - Luxury resorts, such as the Domes Miramare